-Dr. Amorim spends his summers teaching and performing in various programs in the US and abroad and this coming summer he will appear as artist-faculty at San Antonio Chamber Orchestra Music Institute and the Aruba Symphony Orchestra and Festival.
+Dr. Amorim spends his summers teaching and performing in various programs in the US and abroad and this coming summer he will appear as artist-faculty at San Antonio Classical Music Institute and the Aruba Symphony Orchestra and Festival.

 George performs on an unlabeled mid-1700’s bass and a 1860 French bass and several modern and historical bows, including a modern German bow by Marco Pasquino, a baroque bow by Antonio Airenti and a couple of transitional bows made by Ed Shillitoe.